DevashishPrasad/CascadeTabNet/README.md

 Manish Visave : manishvisave149 [at] gmail [dot] com <br>

 ## Acknowledgement
-The initial work was inspired from the Automatic Invoice Parsing system we developed for Akshay Navalakha (AP Analytica)
+We thank Akshay Navalakha (AP Analytica) for his idea and guidance in the initial project of invoice-document parsing that we developed for him.

 ## Cite as
 <pre>